 Above all, they support and sustain the collective wellbeing of the school community and all the staff, pupils, and families who are part of it.
-They can also provide a beacon of positive values for the local communities around it.
+They can also provide a beacon of positive values for the surrounding local communities.

 2. Why are Values so important for schools?